Skip to main content

 projects folder

-Each project can contain experiments, personalizations, custom data, goals, segments and the global script.
+Each project can contain experiments, personalizations, custom data, goals, segments, and the global script.

 Global script